ablacan/NewInML2022_ICML/README.md

 # Important Dates

-**UPDATE** Paper submission deadline has been pushed to May 29, 2022 AoE.
+**UPDATE** Paper submission deadline has been extended to May 29, 2022 AoE.

 * <s> May 15, 2022 (Anywhere on Earth): Paper submission deadline</s>
 * May 29, 2022 (Anywhere on Earth): Paper submission deadline